Harald-U/istio-handson/workshop/exercise2.md

     ```
     ./telemetry.sh
+    source local.env
     ```

-    This will delete and recreate the Kubernetes service objects for those services.
-The command will also enable Istio sidecar auto-injection on the 'default' namespace.
+    This will delete and recreate the Kubernetes service objects for the telemetry services.
+The recreated services will then expose a NodePort.
+The command will also retrieve the IP address of the Istio Ingress and enable Istio sidecar auto-injection on the 'default' namespace.

 ---